-Teams outside of North America are required to register through the Team Registration System.
-The registration ensures that Teams competing remotely will have access to the necessary software application to compete in the current season.
+Teams outside of North America are encouraged, but not required, to register through the Team Registration System.
 Fees will not be due to FIRST for the registration.
 Teams outside of North America should consult the program delivery partner in their region for program fees and product purchase.